-Post in Croatia is run by the company Hrvatska Posta.
+Post in Croatia is run by Hrvatska Posta.
 Post offices can be found in almost all villages, towns and cities, and the postal service in the country is actually pretty decent.
-Rather surprisingly, the Hrvatska Posta website is rather detailed – you can you look up postage costs and delivery times even in English.
-Well done to them.
+Rather surprisingly, the Hrvatska Posta website is rather detailed – you can you look up postage costs and delivery times online.

 Alternatively, simply wave your postcard and they’ll probably understand what you’re looking for.
 In many cases if you’re buying postcards, the shopkeeper will often ask if you want some stamps before you’ve had a chance to ask them!